 - 2.6 Consulting.
-During the term of this Contract, the Superintendent will not engage in any consulting activities for a fee, or in any outside employment without the prior consent of the Board.
+During the term of this Contract, the Superintendent may not receive any financial benefit for personal services performed for any entity except in accordance with Section 11.201(e) of the Texas Education Code.
+The receipt of reimbursement for a reasonable expense is not considered a financial benefit for purposes of this section 2.6.
 The Superintendent will comply with all state laws, District policies, rules and regulations regarding conflict of interest and fraud as they exist or may hereafter be amended or adopted during the term of this Contract. - 2.7 Complaints.
-The Board, individually and collectively shall refer all substantive complaints from staff and/or third parties to the Superintendent for review and appropriate action.
-The Superintendent will investigate such matters and inform the Board of the results of such action.
+The Board, individually and collectively, shall refer in a timely manner all substantive criticisms, complaints, and suggestions called to the Board's attention to the Superintendent for review and appropriate action.
+The Superintendent will either refer such matter(s): (a) to the appropriate District employee or shall investigate such matter(s) and shall within a reasonable time inform the Board of the results of such efforts; or (b) to the appropriate complaint resolution procedure as established by Board policies.
 Substantive complaints include allegations of possible wrongdoing by staff and/or students, complaints of possible criminal behavior by staff and/or students, and complaints about personnel which, if true, would require action by the Superintendent and/or administration.
 The Board retains the right to investigate complaints about the Superintendent.
 The Superintendent shall refer all substantive complaints from staff and/or third parties regarding a Board member to the Board President for review and action.
 If the complaint is about the Board President, the Superintendent shall refer the complaint to the next most senior non-implicated Board officer or, if necessary, Board member.